RecursivePineapple/MatterManipulator/README.md

 - ModularUI 1
 - GTNHLib

+## Contributing

+This project is at the point that it can take contributions without constant merge conflicts.
+I'll gladly take any help, but please DM me first (discord: recursive_pineapple).
+Some things can't be added for balance reasons, and I don't want people to waste their time.

 ## Behaviour Overview

 The tool has several modes which change its behaviour in various ways.
 They mainly affect which blocks the manipulator changes and how it changes them.